The Seventh Gate (Harris novel)

 The Seventh Gate is a novel by Geraldine Harris published in 1983.

 Plot summary

-The Seventh Gate is a novel in which the 'Seven Citadels' tetralogy is concluded.
+The Seventh Gate is a novel in which the hero is on a quest to find a Saviour.

 Reception

 Dave Langford reviewed The Seventh Gate for White Dwarf #66, and stated that "a double-punch finale which fails to surprise you with the identity of the Saviour our hero's been questing for, but then goes one better - pushing fantasy clichés beyond their limits into a kind of realism.
 Nifty stuff."